emorynlp/SIGDIAL-2026/_pages/program/keynotes.md

 toc_icon: "cog"
 ---

-We are delighted to announce that the esteemed speakers listed below have graciously accepted our invitation to deliver keynote speeches at the main conference of ACL 2023:
+We are delighted to announce that the esteemed speakers listed below have graciously accepted our invitation to deliver keynote speeches at the main conference of SIGDIAL 2026:

 <style>
 p.title { font-weight: bold; font-size: 120%; }